susyjam/MicrosoftAzureML/Optimizing ML Pipeline Azure/README.md

 This dataset contains data pertaining to direct marketing campaigns of a banking institution.
 The marketing campaigns were based on phone calls to convince potenitial clients to subscribe to bank's term deposit.
 We seek to predict whether the potential client would accept and make a term deposit at the bank or not.

-The best performing model found using AutoML was a Voting Ensemble with 91.6% accuracy, while the accuarcy of Logistic classifier implemented using hyperdrive was 90.7%
+The best performing model found using AutoML was a Voting Ensemble with 91.6% accuracy, while the accuarcy of Logistic classifier implemented using hyperdrive was 91.1%

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 * The data is accessed from url - "https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv", and a Tabular Dataset is created using TabularDatasetFactory

+* The dataset is cleaned using python script. cleaning includes encoding categorical values, representing some non numeric values into numeric format

 * Data is then cleaned and pre-processed using clean_data function, this includes Binary encoding and One Hot Encoding of categorical features

-* Data is then split into 80:20 ratio for training and testing

 * Define a Scikit-learn based Logistic Regression model and set up a parameter sampler.
 We define 2 hyperparameters to be tuned, namely C and max_iter.
 C represents the inverse regularization parameter and max_iter represents the maximum number of iterations

+* Data is then split into 80 training and testing 20

 * HyperDrive configuration is created using a SKLearn estimator and parameter sampler